dcbaker/cython/docs/src/userguide/memoryviews.rst

         print(myarray is None)

-If the function requires real memory views as input, it is therefore best to reject None input straight away in the signature, which is supported in Cython 0.17 and later as follows::
+If the function requires real memory views as input, it is therefore best to reject None input straight away in the signature, which is supported in Cython0 0.17 and later as follows::

     def func(double[:] myarray not None):